ADHD Questions & Answers

 If you're in immediate danger, call 911.
 For crisis support, call or text 988 for the Suicide & Crisis Lifeline, or text HOME to 741741 for the Crisis Text Line.
 Both are available 24/7, free, and confidential.

-Write down your symptoms and when they started, bring examples of how ADHD affects your daily life, list any medications you're taking, gather school or work records if you have them, and be ready to talk about your medical and family history.
-Be honest and thorough—it helps ensure an accurate diagnosis.
+Write down what you're noticing and when it started, bring examples of how ADHD affects your daily life, gather school or work notes if you have them, and be ready to talk about what you've already tried.
+Being honest and specific helps you get more useful guidance.

 Technical Questions